 - Consider taking off your gaiters.
 I know they work, but they do make your feet warmer.
 I hiked without them and didn’t notice I was having much more trouble with trail debris in my shoes than other hikers.
 Ironically, I got the most sand debris in my shoes in the Sierra.
 That was when I switched to Brooks Cascadias, and that might have had something to do with it.
 Until then, I had been fine.
 But sand in the Sierra?
 REALLY?
 (Yes, really.)

 - Take your shoes off.
 You don’t know how many times I’ve seen hikers stop, sun-stroked and delirious, and start to chat about their miles and where they camped, bla bla.
 It’s 105º outside and their feet are melting and they somehow need to be reminded to take off their shoes?
 Don’t be that person.
 Take off your shoes whenever you stop.

 Hotspots are precursers to blisters.
 If you’ve never had a hotspot on your feet while walking before, you’ll know it when you feel it.
 It feels like a spot of your foot is hot.
 This is your last warning that something is going terribly wrong.
+In fact, something has already gone wrong.
+But STOP!
 STOP WALKING NOW!
 Take off your shoes, clean the sand and dust and debris out, shake out your socks, put some tape over the hotspot and the area around it, carefully put your shoes back on and keep going.
 If you pretend it isn’t happening it’ll be too late in just minutes.